A Quick Guide to Fishless Cycling

 Here we present a short, concise recipe on how to fishless cycle your aquarium.
 You can choose to add DrTim’s One & Only Live Nitrifying Bacteria or not with this method.
 But, of course, by adding our bacteria, the cycling time will be shorter and you’ll be watching fish in your aquarium sooner.

-- Day 1 – dose ammonia to 2 ppm ammonia-nitrogen [NH3-N] using our ammonium chloride (1 drop per gallon) [NOTE: do not expect your test kit to exactly read 2 ppm and it is not critical to get exactly 2 ppm.
+- Day 1 – dose ammonia to 2 ppm ammonia-nitrogen [NH3-N] using our ammonium chloride (1 drop per gallon [After Nov 2016 when using DrTim’s ammonium chloride use 4 drops per gallon]) [NOTE: do not expect your test kit to exactly read 2 ppm and it is not critical to get exactly 2 ppm.
 The key is to not add too much ammonia].
 If using DrTim’s Aquatics One & Only Live Nitrifying bacteria add it now (turn skimmer, UV and ozone off and remove filter socks for 48 hours).

 - Day 2 – Measure ammonia and nitrite.

-- Day 3 – If ammonia and nitrite are below 1 ppm add more ammonia.
-One drop of our ammonium chloride per gallon.
+- Day 3 – If ammonia and nitrite are below 1 ppm add more ammonia: four drops of our ammonium chloride per gallon (check the label).

 - Days 4 & 5 – Measure ammonia and nitrite.

 - Day 6 – If ammonia and nitrite are below 1 ppm add 2 ppm ammonia.
-One drop of our ammonium chloride per gallon.
-[NOTE: since you have added the One & Only your ammonia kit will not read 2 ppm and DO NOT continue adding ammonia trying to get to 2 ppm – just add 2 ppm ammonia (1 drop per gallon of our ammonium chloride) and carry-on.
+Four drops of our ammonium chloride per gallon.
+[NOTE: since you have added the One & Only your ammonia kit will not read 2 ppm and DO NOT continue adding ammonia trying to get to 2 ppm – just add 2 ppm ammonia (4 drops per gallon of our ammonium chloride) and carry-on.

 - Days 7 & 8 – Measure ammonia and nitrite.
 On the first measurement day (Day 2, 4, 5, 7 or 8) that BOTH ammonia and nitrite are both below 0.5 ppm (NH3-N or NO2-N) your tank is close to being cycled.